 To fry mashed potatoes on the stovetop, follow these steps:

-- Light the stove to medium and set a non-stick pan over the flame
+- Set the stove to medium heat and set a non-stick pan over the heating element

 - Pour in enough frying oil (use an oil with a high smoke point) to cover the bottom of the pan